Stroke Rehabilitation - Elsevier eBook on VitalSource, 4th Edition

 Elsevier eBook on VitalSource

-Learn to confidently manage the growing number of stroke rehabilitation clients with Gillen’s Stroke Rehabilitation: A Function-Based Approach, 4th Edition.
-Using a holistic and multidisciplinary approach, this text remains the only comprehensive, evidence-based stroke rehabilitation resource for occupational therapists.
-The new edition has been extensively updated with the latest information, along with more evidence-based research added to every chapter.
+Guide your students in learning to confidently manage the growing number of stroke rehabilitation clients with Gillen’s Stroke Rehabilitation: A Function-Based Approach, 4th Edition.
+Using a holistic and multidisciplinary approach, this must-have text remains the only comprehensive, evidence-based stroke rehabilitation resource for occupational therapists.
+The new edition has been extensively updated with the latest information on neuroplasticity and cognitive rehabilitation, along with more evidence-based research added to every chapter.
 As with previous editions, this comprehensive reference uses an application-based method that integrates background medical information, samples of functionally based evaluations, and current treatment techniques and intervention strategies.

 - Evidence-based clinical trials and outcome studies clearly outline the basis for stroke interventions.

 - UNIQUE!
 Survivor's Perspectives help readers understand the stroke rehabilitation process from the client'' point-of-view.